EvictionLab/eviction-lab-website/content/updates/research/eviction-voter-turnout/index.md

 1. Our results suggest that more people would vote if stably housed.
 To enhance democratic participation, policymakers should invest in interventions aimed at reducing eviction.
 This may include supporting the civil right to counsel and a universal right to housing assistance.
 2. We also find same-day and Election Day registration may weaken eviction’s negative political influence.
 These policies may remove barriers to the ballot box, particularly for citizens experiencing housing insecurity.
 State and federal policymakers seeking to support voting should consider how policies can support voters living in communities marked by eviction.
 Community organizers may also evaluate and invest in grassroot efforts focused on voter mobilization in neighborhoods experiencing evictions.
 3. New voter restrictions and the absence of same-day registration, on the other hand, strengthen eviction’s damaging influence.
 Restrictions and barriers only exacerbate the immense burdens people face in the fallout of an eviction.
 Communities seeking to reduce democratic inequality should oppose laws that make voting harder.
 4. Finally, we call for further research on the link between eviction and voting.
-Researchers should examine how eviction affects individuals with direct and indirect experiences of loss of home in both local elections foreign elections.
+Researchers should examine how eviction affects individuals with direct and indirect experiences of loss of home in both local elections and foreign elections.

 {{< blogfootnotes